What is a Certificate of Analysis?

 Do all suppliers provide CoAs?

 Reputable research chemical suppliers provide CoAs for every batch.
 Absence of CoAs indicates inadequate quality systems.
-Consider suppliers who provide complete analytical documentation including chromatograms and spectra.
+Evaluate suppliers who provide complete analytical documentation including chromatograms and supporting spectra.

 How do I verify CoA authenticity?

 Contact the testing laboratory directly using official website contact information.
 Provide the batch number and request confirmation that testing occurred.
-Reputable laboratories maintain records and can verify results.
+Reputable laboratories maintain records and can verify results independently.

 Research Use Only: All compounds sold by Onward Aminos are intended exclusively for laboratory research.
 Not for human or animal consumption.
 These products are not drugs, supplements, or food.
 Statements have not been evaluated by the FDA.
 Must be 21+ to purchase.